Apache-HB/ctc/docs/attribs.md

-# Decorators
+# Attributes

-Decorators are compiler and user defined constructs used at compile time to effect semantics and code generation.
+Attributes are compiler and user defined constructs used at compile time to effect semantics and code generation.

-## Builtin decorators
+## Builtin Attributes

 These are provided through the `std::builtin` module and give access to behavior that is unable to be provided through the language itself such as export visibility or function calling conventions.